March 16, 2017

 Save the date, because this will be an important event that all Galilee members and attenders will be invited to join.
 It is on the Sunday of this weekend that a set of concrete recommendations will be presented to us, focusing on how we can take Galilee to the “next level.”
 We do not know what the recommendations will be, and we ask you to pray that they are good and meaningful.

-That Sunday we will vote.
+Then we will vote.
 If we approve the recommendations by a vote of 75%, our church will move forward on the NLI-recommended path with training and support from the district.

 “It is my prayer that was we approach November, the work of NLI within our congregation will be blessed and that we will vote to move forward in faith.
 Our “good news” is a gospel of reaching out.
 In many ways, we accomplish that every week to win souls for Christ and help change lives.
 But what are we missing?
 What next steps can this church and chapel take to make sure we reach the “next level” as disciples of Jesus Christ?”